sanduhrs/drupal-l10n_server/README.txt

        file system directory.
 The projects and releases are identified based on placement and naming of the package files.

-     - l10n_drupalorg: To be used on drupal.org.
-Maintains a relation with the drupal.org project and release listing, downloads tarballs, collects translatables automatically.
+     - l10n_project: To be used on drupal.org only!
+Maintains a relation with the drupal.org project and release listings, syncronizes tarballs, collects translatables automatically.

 INSTALLATION